bayoudhseif/openimager/README.md

 #### Game Mechanics
 - The game continuously captures frames from the camera, detects hand landmarks, and uses the index finger position to control the snake.
 - If the snake's head (index finger tip) collides with a treat, the score increases, and a new treat position is generated.
-- The game ends if the snake collides with itself.
+- The game ends if the snake stands still for too long.

 </details>